jesserclinton/battleship-project/README.md

 ### FIXME
 * "refresh" error!!!
 * inconsistent naming conventions
+* AJAX not moving information from client to server

 ### Suggestions
 * make the display size smaller for larger gameboards